Conjugate diameters: Of ellipse

 For an ellipse, two diameters are conjugate if and only if the tangent line to the ellipse at an endpoint of one diameter is parallel to the other diameter.
 Each pair of conjugate diameters of an ellipse has a corresponding tangent parallelogram, sometimes called a bounding parallelogram (skewed compared to a bounding rectangle).
 In his manuscript De motu corporum in gyrum, and in the 'Principia', Isaac Newton cites as a lemma proved by previous authors that all (bounding) parallelograms for a given ellipse have the same area.

 It is possible to reconstruct an ellipse from any pair of conjugate diameters, or from any bounding parallelogram.
 For example, in proposition 14 of Book VIII of his Collection, Pappus of Alexandria gives a method for constructing the axes of an ellipse from a given pair of conjugate diameters.
 Another method is using Rytz's construction, which takes advantage of the Thales' theorem for finding the directions and lengths of the major and minor axes of an ellipse regardless of its rotation or shearing.

+In analytic geometry, if we let the vectors of the two conjugate half-diameters be $\vec a, \vec b$, then the ellipse is parameterized by $\vec a \ \cos\theta + \vec b \ \sin\theta$ as $\theta$ varies over $[0, 2\pi]$.